CCPrefix: Counterfactual Contrastive Prefix-Tuning for Many-Class Classification: Experiments

 \subsection{Case Study}

-Moreover, we conduct a case study to qualitatively analyze which tokens in a sentence are highlighted for model prediction, as shown in \Cref{fig:casestudy} for the relation \textit{per:city\_of\_birth} between entity ``\texttt{he}'' and ``\texttt{Potomac}''.
-We compute the similarity of each word in the sentence and the fact \textit{y$^*$=per:city\_of\_birth}, or the contrastive attribution factor between \textit{y$^*$=per:city\_of\_birth} and \textit{y'=per:city\_of\_death}.
-Finally, for clarity, in both cases we only highlight the words with similarity score that are greater than 1.02 times the average similarity score.
-In \Cref{fig:casestudy}, we observe that with the contrastive attribute factor between \textit{y$^*$} and \textit{y'}, the highlighted words are relatively concentrated, and contain the key determinant \texttt{``native of''}.
-On the contrary, only using \textit{y$^*$} will the highlighted texts be more scattered, and misaligned with human expectations of what should be more predictable.
+To analyze the influence of individual tokens on model prediction, we conduct a case study on the relation \textit{per:city\_of\_birth} between entities ``\texttt{he}'' and ``\texttt{Potomac}''. ``\texttt{Potomac}'', as depicted in \Cref{fig:casestudy}.
+We compute the similarity between each word and the fact \textit{y$^*$=per:city\_of\_birth}, as well as the contrastive attribution factor between \textit{y$^*$=per:city\_of\_birth} and \textit{y'=per:city\_of\_death}.
+For clarity, words with similarity scores exceeding the average are highlighted.
+For clarity, in both cases, we only highlight the words with similarity score that are greater than the average similarity score.
+Our results reveal that the contrastive attribute factor yields concentrated, key determinant highlights such as ``native of''.
+In contrast, using \textit{y$^*$} alone results in scattered highlights, diverging from human expectations of the significant predictors.